The Kroger Company

 ) as well as other conventional and specialty gourmet retailers

-to drive traffic.
-This might dent the company's sales and
+activities to drive traffic.
+This might dent the company's sales

-Kroger ended first-quarter 2012 with a long-term debt (including
+Kroger ended second-quarter 2012 with a long-term debt

-66.6%, which is substantially higher, and could adversely affect
+higher, and could adversely affect the company's credit

-the company's credit worthiness and make it more susceptible to
+worthiness and make it more susceptible to the macro-economic

 stock.
-However, Kroger's shares maintain a Zacks #2 Rank that
+Moreover, Kroger's shares maintain a Zacks #3 Rank that

 KROGER CO (KR): Free Stock Analysis Report